 Another aspect of smart cities is shared ride technology.

-Quayside parking lots will transition over time
+Quayside parking lots could transition over time.

 A wide range of IoT solutions can be implemented in cities to improve energy efficiency.

 Smart street lighting can reduce energy consumption by staying dim when no cars or people are around, then lighting up as sensors detect someone is coming.
 Chicago has created a program that will replace 270,000 lights with LED lighting equipped with intelligent controls by 2021, saving the city an estimated $10M a year in energy costs.
 Worldwide, an expected 73M connected street lights are to be deployed by 2026, according to Navigant Research.